 The Trustees will receive performance reports from the investment managers.
-The Trustees will also receive quarterly reports from Hughes Price Walker Limited on the Legal & General Dynamic Diversified Fund, including providing performance figures, insight behind the performance, the personnel and information on risk.
+The Trustees will also receive quarterly reports from Hughes Price Walker Limited, including providing performance figures, insight behind the performance, the personnel and information on risk.
 Through this process of regular reporting and review, the Trustees aim to ensure that the investment managers are performing competently and in compliance with this statement.